 Employee performance management is one of the most important components of every employee’s journey.
 Organizations need to reconsider traditional performance management systems where managers yearly or quarterly evaluate their people.

-According to research90% of employees think performance reviews are painful and inefficient, and 51% of them think they are inaccurate.
+According to research, 90% of employees think performance reviews are painful and inefficient, and 51% of them think they are inaccurate.

 Rather than waiting for quarterly or yearly reviews, employees should be able to give and receive on-the-spot feedback.
 This approach enables employees to stay on track with their goals, KPIs, and OKRs.
+Continuous feedback also helps managers address challenges early and recognize achievements as they happen.
+In well-designed employee journeys, frequent conversations between managers and employees build trust, clarify expectations, and create a culture where improvement and recognition are part of everyday work rather than occasional events.

 5. Internal communications and team collaboration